No one knows TikTok content quite like influencers do! Here's how you can involve them in your brand's next TikTok campaign.

 TikTok also offers a place to pick your customers’ brains.
 For example, you might ask about your followers’ favorite products.
 “This-or-that” videos are likewise popular.

 These types of TikToks can clue you in on what your followers want from both your TikTok presence and business at large.
 If nothing else, questions are a way to have fun and interact with loyal fans.

 How to Put Your TikTok Campaign Ideas into Action

 Brands are spoiled for choice when it comes to TikTok videos to post.

 Figuring out what works best for your brand and industry might mean experimenting.
 That’s okay!
-We hope that these pieces of TikTok campaign inspiration can get you off on the right foot.
+We hope that these pieces of TikTok campaign examples can get you off on the right foot.

 Just know that growing your brand’s presence on TikTok is all about consistency.